Luna-Coder/contributing-to-firefox/README.md

 It may be helpful to visualize it using the following diagram.

-Note: Mercurial does not have a staging area.

 ![gitvsmercurial diagram](https://github.com/Luna-Coder/contributing-to-firefox/blob/master/gitvsmercurial.png "Diagram 2 Text")

+_Note_: Mercurial does not have a staging area.

 # Frequently Used Mercurial Commands